ganelson/inform/resources/Documentation/Writing with Inform.md

 	> phrase: append (text) ... hyperlink token
 	>
 	> A link given this outcome suspends line input, adds its text to the current line input, and then resumes line input.
 It's as if the player had typed the text in question.
+The text must not contain a line break: if it does, a run-time problem will be issued.

 -	**Keypress**.
 For example,